 Despite the various advantages of utilizing data with geographical references, there are methodological caveats that researchers and planners should consider.
 The main limitation is the quality and availability of spatial data.
 The smallest spatial units available are required to avoid ecological fallacy problem, since conclusions for individuals living in a specific area cannot be directly inferred from the results obtained for the whole population group living in that area.
 Another common issue is the border problem, so the results of a clustering analysis would be biased in the borders of the study area when data from neighbouring areas are not considered in the analysis.
 In most cases, cartography needs to be edited to adjust for the zoning levels of health and social services, which do not always fit standard territorial divisions.
-Finally, there are very different methods of spatial analysis that provide different results.
-Analyses combining different methods are recommended [19, 20].
+Finally, there are very different methods are recommended [19, 20].